 - Fuel spill and wreckage clean-up insurance: Occasionally, boat collisions require costly clean-up.
 This is particularly true when fuel spills pollute the water.
-If you are deemed responsible for damages, you will be required to cover the clean-up costs.
+If you are deemed responsible for damage, you will be required to cover the clean-up costs.
 This added insurance will help cover this expense, as well as any debris.

 - Premises liability coverage: This coverage is useful for commercial fishing establishments that perform fishing operations both on and off the boat.
 It includes personal injury and medical payments coverage as well as libel, slander, wrongful entry and invasion of privacy.
-This coverage is designed to help you if someone is injured or you're liable for damages on your boat.
+This coverage is designed to help you if someone is injured or you're liable for damage on your boat.

 - Storm haul-out insurance: In the event of an NOAA-named storm in your area, this coverage will assist with the costs of hauling or safely securing your boat.

-- Gear and fishing tackle insurance: While your hull insurance will protect the components of your boat from loss and damage, in order to protect your expensive fishing equipment, you will need to add on the gear and fishing tackle insurance.
+- Gear and fishing tackle insurance: While your hull insurance will protect the components of your boat from loss and damage, in order to protect your expensive fishing equipment, you will need to add on gear and fishing tackle insurance.

 - Tournament insurance: Those who enjoy sports fishing often compete in fishing competitions.
 Tournament coverage will provide you with the necessary liability coverage needed to compete in these tournaments.
-It may also cover any tournament entry fees, for example if the fees are paid but your boat is damaged and you are unable to participate.
+It may also cover any tournament entry fees, for example, if the fees are paid but your boat is damaged and you are unable to participate.

-- Charter boat coverage: If you are working as a fishing guide or are running a charter boat fishing operation, charter boat coverage is required by law and necessary to protect your business assets.
+- Charter boat coverage: If you are working as a fishing guide or are running a charter boat fishing operation, charter boat coverage is required by law and is necessary to protect your business assets.

 Is Fishing Boat Insurance Expensive?